3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_03/angular/ron-swanson/README.md

 **Server-side Controllers** - `controllers/quotes.js`
 - This is where you will write your CRUD routes for the quotes state `controllers/netflix.js`
-    - This is where you will write your CRUD routes for the Netflix state
+    - This is where you will write your CRUD routes for the Netflix and quotes state- with express + ajax

 **Front-end Scripts** - `public/js/router.js`
-- Set up your ui-router here.
+- Set up your component and ui-router here.
-`public/js/quotesController.js`
+`public/js/quotes.component.js`
+`public/js/quotes.controller.js`
-    - Set up your Angular controller here for the quotes state `public/js/netflixController.js`
+    - Set up your Angular controller here for the quotes state `public/js/quotes.html`
+    - Set up your quotes.html state here `public/js/netflix.component.js`
+`public/js/netflix.controller.js`
-    - Set up your ui-router here
+    - Set up your ui-router here `public/js/netflix.html`
+    - Set up your netflix.html state here

 **Front-end Views** - `index.html`
 - This is where you will bootstrap Angular to the app.
 All views will render within `<ui-view></ui-view>` `partials/home.html`
     - This is your home page view.
-`partials/quotes.html`
+`<quotes></quotes>`
     - This is your Quotes view.
-`partials/netflix.html`
+`<netflix></netflix>`
     - This is your Netflix page view.

 ## Directions